drdaemos/xc5-docs/en/getting_started/step_2_-_applying_design_changes.md

     }
 {% endraw %}{% endhighlight %}

-_Note: if you are not sure how to create the module and Main.php file there, please check our {% link "previous guide" ref_KLBakhPi %} out._
+_Note: if you are not sure how to create the module and Main.php file there, please check our {% link "previous guide" ref_TZnqVJsw %} out._

 As you can see, we are passing first parameter to `removeTemplateFromList()` method as template path and second parameter as **view list name**.